-The certificate in Business Management is for individuals who desire knowledge of supervisory skills, or are employed in supervisory positions, or already hold a degree in a nonbusiness area.
+is for individuals who desire knowledge of supervisory skills, or are employed in supervisory positions, or already hold a degree in a nonbusiness area.
 The program is designed to improve leadership, communication, and management skills.
-These 12 courses are also required in the associate degree program in business management technology for those who wish to continue their college education after 3.
+These 12 courses are also required in the associate degree program in business management technology for those who wish

+The certificate in Business Management to continue their college education after 3.
 Demonstrate ability to work in groups earning the certificate.

-- 1. Demonstrate the ability to influence individuals or group performance of assigned tasks. - Develop oral, written, and listening skills to relate effectively with fellow employees. - and teams. - 4.
+- The graduate will be able to: - 1.
+Demonstrate the ability to influence individuals or group performance of assigned tasks. - Develop oral, written, and listening skills to relate effectively with fellow employees. - and teams. - 4.
 Identify problems and use of problemsolving skills to make appropriate ethical decisions. - Identify government regulations of business operations.

-Semester II Semester I ACC111 BUS201 Financial Accounting I Principles of Marketing 3 4 BUS203 BUS101 Business Law I Introduction to Business 3 3 BUS111 CIS222 Spreadsheet Concepts Business Math 3 3 MGT201 CIS101 Principles of Management Personal Computer Applications 3 3 MGT202 COM105 Interpersonal Communications Organizational Behavior 3 3 CSS106 Succeeding in College 1
+Semester I Semester II

+ACC111 BUS201

+Financial Accounting I Principles of Marketing

+A 4 A 3

+BUS101 BUS203

+Introduction to Business Business Law I

+A 3 A CYCORD 3

+BUS111 CIS222

+Business Math Spreadsheet Concepts

+3 A 3

+CIS101 MGT201

+Personal Computer Principles of Management

+Applications

+3 A 3

+COM105 MGT202

+Interpersonal Communicati ons Organizational Behavior

+3 A 3

+CSS106 -

+Succeeding in College

+1

+1